dccircuit/IGME-235-Fall-2020/projects/project-3.md

 ## I. Overview
 *Using PixiJS and/or the Browser DOM, create an Interactive Game or Rich Media "experience"*:

-- For this project you (and, potentially, a partner) are creating a JavaScript-driven game or experience.
+- For this project you are creating a JavaScript-driven game or experience.
 - You will be proposing an idea and describing it on a nicely formatted "proposal/about" web page which will include the "game treatment" elements described below:
-    - If you work with a partner, only one proposal web page between you will need to be created.
 - If you would like to see examples of previous projects, take a look back at the [Past Project exploration Exercise from Week 1](https://github.com/dccircuit/IGME-235-Fall-2020/blob/master/exercises/projects.md).

-You will use **ONE** of these technology stacks:
+You will use **ONE** (or both) of these technology stacks:
 - **JavaScript & PixiJS** (which wraps WebGL):
     -  [About this PixiJS Tutorial Series](https://github.com/tonethar/IGME-235-Shared/blob/master/tutorial/pixi-js-0.md) has links to the [Circle Blast!](HW-circle-blast-1.md) exercise and other demos that can get you started **OR**
 - **JavaScript & the Browser DOM** - these exercises will give you an idea of what is possible, and also represent some nice "starter" code: